 Does The Saying Really Come From This Story?

 “That the cow ordinance is going to paint the town red before it ceases to protest and make trouble.”

 If the phrase originated from Henry’s anecdote in 1837, then why did it take until 1882 (nearly five decades later) for it to start appearing in print?
 For me, this suggests that the origin of the phrase ‘paint the town red’ lay elsewhere.

 Here are some examples of how phrase used in a sentence:

 - With the positive news about your mother’s health, I think we should paint the town red and enjoy ourselves.

 - My parents are visiting all the way from Florida.
-Once they arrive, I’ve made arrangements to ensure they have a good time during their trip.
+I’ve made arrangements for when they arrive to ensure they have a good time during their trip.